-- Provide evidence that students are achieving each program learning outcome, including results of annual program level assessment activities - Analyze the curriculum's effectiveness in helping students achieve the program learning outcomes - Describe the effectiveness of instructional methods and support in helping students achieve the program learning outcomes - Are all of the PLOs appropriately covered and sequenced to promote student success?
+- Provide evidence that students are achieving each program learning outcome, including results of annual program level assessment activities: - Analyze the curriculum's effectiveness in helping students achieve the program learning outcomes: - Describe the effectiveness of instructional methods and support in helping students achieve the program learning outcomes: - Are all of the PLOs appropriately covered and sequenced to promote student success?
 (Place a copy of your PLO Mapping in Appendix A)

-The A.S. program learning outcomes are in need of review and revision.
+The A.A. program learning outcomes are in need of review and revision.
 This process will be conducted over the next two years, in accordance with the Strategic Plan.

 The amount of support that each outcome receives from courses is variable.
-Aligning the six program outcomes with course learning outcomes in Course Assessment Reports showed that:
+Aligning the five program outcomes with course learning outcomes in Course Assessment Reports showed that:

-- PLO1 was supported by 22 CLO's shared between 7 courses - PLO 2 was supported by 14 CLO's shared between 5 courses - PLO 3 was supported by 11 CLO's shared between 8 courses - PLO 4 was supported by 3 CLO's shared between 3 courses - PLO 5 was supported by 11 CLO's shred between 5 courses - PLO 6 was not supported by any assessed CLO's
+- PLO1 was supported by 16 CLO's shared between 5 courses - PLO 2 was supported by 8 CLO's shared between 5 courses - PLO 3 was not supported by any assessed outcomes - PLO 4 was supported by 7 CLO's shared between 5 courses - PLO 5 was supported by 11 CLO's shred between 2 courses